LDGerrits/QuickZone/docs/why-use-quickzone.md

 ## The QuickZone Approach

 QuickZone bypasses the physics engine in favor of geometric math and data-oriented design.
-It implements a Linear BVH that resolves spatial queries using math compiled to machine code to bypass interpreter overhead.
+It implements a Linear BVH (LBVH) that resolves spatial queries using math compiled to machine code to prevent interpreter overhead.

 ### 1. The Entity-Centric Model